Hercules1216/ctf-writeups/20191101-NCL_Fall_2019/01_Individual/Open-Source-Intelligence/2.WHOIS(Medium)/WHOIS(Medium).md

 # WHOIS (Medium)
 ## Research conduct open source intelligence data collection about cyberskyline.com.
 Answer the following questions as they relate to the cyberskyline.com domain.
-`MECHANIC and HUMMINGBIRD are being transported from CASTLE to CURBSIDE via BAMBOO.`

 -	Who is the registrar of this domain?